MessageSquare0x

 Several trends are reshaping the turnover landscape:

-Skills-based organizations are replacing job-based structures.
+Skills-based organizations are moving beyond job-only structures.
 When employees can move laterally into roles that match their evolving skills, the traditional "up or out" turnover pattern breaks.
 Skills mapping becomes a retention tool, not just a planning exercise.

 The return-to-office debate continues to drive turnover in specific segments.
 Organizations without clear, consistent policies are losing talent to competitors with more flexibility — but the data on which employees are most affected varies dramatically by role and tenure.